docsforadobe/premiere-plugin-guide/docs/importers/getting-started.md

 The SDK importer demonstrates *imGetSourceVideo* because resolution dependent video is much more common.

-The synthetic importer sample demonstrates *imImportImage* because it generates video on-the-fly and doesn’t have a preference as to video resolution.
+The synthetic importer sample demonstrates *imImportImage* because it generates video on-the-fly and doesn't have a preference as to video resolution.

 `imImageInfoRec.supportsGetSourceVideo` should be set to true if the importer wants to support *imGetSourceVideo*.